Rich, creamy, dark chocolate buttercream will take your cakes to the next level. Use it for frosting a cake, filling a

 - ¾ cup dark chocolate, 72% cocoa, melted

-- 1-3 tsp milk , soy milk, almond milk, or water
+- 1 to 3 tsp milk , soy milk, almond milk, or water

 - 1 Tbsp vanilla extract, optional

 - Place the softened butter in the bowl of a stand mixer fitted with a paddle attachment and beat about 30 seconds until smooth (longer for colder butter, shorter for softer.
 If the butter is very soft, just put the whole stick in without bothering to cut it first).

 - Slowly begin adding powdered sugar, mixing on low speed (to maintain some appearance of cleanliness in your kitchen), in stages.
 Once the first addition is well combined, add the next.
 Remember to scrape down the sides of the bowl to keep everything mixed in evenly.
 The mixture will become lighter in colour (more white, less yellow) and thicker as you add powdered sugar.
 For thicker frostings, you will want a higher ratio of sugar to butter, for thinner, keep them more even.

 - You can now add the vanilla (if using) and some liquid (a little goes a long way!) to adjust the consistency to suit your purposes.
 If you add too much liquid, you can always add in more powdered sugar to stiffen it back up.
 This holds true at any time as well.
 If you’re frosting your cake and decide it’s too thin, mix in some more powdered sugar.
 If it’s too thick, add some more liquid.

 - While this is mixing, melt your dark chocolate however you prefer, I use the microwave in 45 second increments.
 Mix the chocolate until smooth, and set aside.

 - Once it is at the consistency you want, pour in the melted chocolate and mix on medium speed until combined.
 Once fully combined, go back to high speed for another 30 seconds or so for some extra aeration.